 We believe that our corporate vision - a digital world you can always trust - is essential to achieving just and sustainable societies, and that it is our responsibility to deliver on that vision by innovating sustainable security technologies, diversifying cybersecurity talent and promoting responsible business across our value chain.
-This responsibility drives our ESG practices.
+These responsibilities drive our CSR practices.

 Our commitment to CSR starts at the highest level with the Social Responsibility Committee, which the Board of Directors established on its own initiative in 2021 to ensure proper focus on, and provide proper oversight of, our CSR strategy, initiatives and execution.
-Our senior leadership sponsors and helps oversee the integration of our CSR priorities broadly throughout our business operations, and our Global Head of Sustainability & CSR manages a team and chairs an internal cross-functional employee CSR Committee to define our CSR strategy and lead execution.
+Our senior leadership sponsors and helps oversee the integration of our CSR priorities broadly throughout our business operations, and our Global Head of Sustainability manages a team and chairs an internal cross-functional employee CSR Committee to define our CSR strategy and lead execution.
+We believe having oversight at the level of a committee of the Board of Directors reinforces the importance of CSR practices in our business and helps steer our CSR performance.

 Our objective is to promote long-term value for our stakeholders, including customers, partners, suppliers, employees, stockholders and communities.
-In 2021, we conducted a formal materiality assessment with outside experts, which informed our sustainability strategy as follows:
+Our sustainability strategy, which is based on a formal materiality assessment conducted in 2021 with outside experts, is informed as follows: